Jasenter/Probabilistic_App/README.md

+NOTE: Jasenter/Probablistic_App is no longer being supported.
+Please contact Mark Thyer (mark.thyer@adelaide.edu.au) for information on any future releases.
+This repository is archived.

 ProbPred is a post-processed residual error model for generating probabilistic predictions from a users' observed and simulated hydrological streamflow data.
 It is presented as an R-function and as an interactive Shiny interface.

 To use the model, please download the latest release package and install it into your R library.